Myths about Majors

 You may also have a career in mind.
 But there are probably several ways to get there.
 Research online on the Career Center website, shadow professionals during your breaks, and network with family, friends, and Hiram alums to learn how to prepare for the career that interests you.
 You may be surprised!

 Students planning to attend graduate should also be aware that there's no "one size fits all" undergraduate major for certain graduate programs, like law and medicine.
-Talk to your adviser about the best major for you to pursue as an undergrad – it may not be the most obvious choice.
+Talk to your advisor about the best major for you to pursue as an undergrad – it may not be the most obvious choice.

 Choosing one major means giving up all other interests.